 We assumed (unrealistic) knowledge of the number of agents leaving point A and used DDA with simulated data to estimate the number of agents at point B.

-The DDA method used was the ensemble Kalman filter (EnKF).
+The DDA method used was the Ensemble Kalman Filter (EnKF).
 The algorithm combines noisy observations with a model that has knowledge of the underlying system, to produce estimates of the true system state.

 Key findings (200 words)